PATRICKAUGUSTUSJONAS/slackcommands/README.md

 7. Go through slack /command settings.

 # Just msg me on irc - irc.freenode.net / rasengan if you need assistance.

+# Always protect your privacy with a VPN service - https://www.privateinternetaccess.com/